supervisely-ecosystem/sliding-window/split/README.md

 # Overview

 App splits all images and their labels using sliding window approach.
 Play with sliding window configuration and preview results before start splitting.
 All results will be saved to a new project.
-All crops can be mered back with another app `Sliding window merge`.
+All crops can be mered back with another [Sliding window merge](https://ecosystem.supervise.ly/apps/supervisely-ecosystem%252Fsliding-window%252Fmerge) app.

 Industries and use cases:
 - microscopic images